dougeby/IntuneDocs/InTuneDocs/deploy-use/android-compliance-policy-settings-in-microsoft-intune.md

   - **Medium:** The device is evaluated as compliant if the threats that are present on the device are low- or medium-level.
 If high-level threats are detected on the device, it is determined to be noncompliant.
   - **High:** This is the least secure.
 Essentially this allows all threat levels, which is perhaps only useful if you using this solution only for reporting purposes.

-  For more details, see [Enable device threat protection rule in the compliance policy](enable-device-threat-protection-rule-in-compliance-policy.md).
+  For more details, see [Create Lookout device compliance policy](create-lookout-device-compliance-policy.md).

 ## Device property settings